haruuuuuuuuuuki/how-crowded/OpenCV Worksheet.md

 * Tune the area threshold to avoid detecting noise.
 * Try using color filters or edge detection to separate overlapping objects.
 * Consider using `cv2.putText` to label each tracked object.
+* You may use this guide and code to refine your own work: https://pysource.com/2021/10/05/object-tracking-from-scratch-opencv-and-python/

 **Optional extension:**
 Try saving your tracked video: